The Best Sledding in Manhattan

-If you live in Glenwood’s Briar Hill building in Riverdale, grab an Uber or hop on the BX007 bus and ride a few quick stops until you reach Inwood, where you’ll be privy to what is arguably the best sledding hill in all of Manhattan.
+If you live in Glenwood’s Briar Hill, located at 600 W 246 Street, building in Riverdale, grab an Uber or hop on the BX007 bus and ride a few quick stops until you reach Inwood, where you’ll be privy to what is arguably the best sledding hill in all of Manhattan.
 Inwood Hill Park not only has the perfect hill, but the park is spacious, and not nearly as crowded as parks you’ll find more downtown.
 Uptown living has its perks, Riverdalers!

 Grand Tier – Luxury Upper West Side ApartmentsThe Grand Tier lives up to its name, overlooking Lincoln Center on one side, Central Park on the other.
 Welcome home to a sophisticated lobby with French tapestry, vaulted ceiling, silver travertine, and marble floors.
 Browse available units today!

 Riverside Park on the Westside of Manhattan is home to many hills perfect for sledding.
 While these don’t have specific names, you’ll find they’re easy to locate because of their numbers on the grid, corresponding with street numbers (great to know for residents of The Grand Tier, 1930 Broadway!)
 Starting at the southernmost point, check out 91st Street, 103rd Street, or 105th Street.
 The latter is a hill for the daredevils in the group, as you’ll be sledding directly down towards the West Side Highway–but fear not–the area is blocked by hay bales.
 Still, you may want to keep the littlest sledders on 91st or 103rd just to be safe!